No matter which program you choose, a healthcare degree could help you unlock valuable opportunities and a rewarding career in the industry.

 Herzing offers multiple allied health degrees, including:

-- Healthcare Management and Healthcare Administration: It takes a lot of work to run a healthcare organization and both of these fields focus on meeting the operational needs of a facility.
+Healthcare Administration: It takes a lot of work to run a healthcare organization and this field focuses on meeting the operational needs of a facility.
 Healthcare managers are typically experienced high-level managers, directors and executives who focus on the big picture and overall needs of an organization or department, while healthcare administration can start as an entry-level position that focuses on day-to-day administrative duties.
+You can qualify for many different types of jobs at the associate, bachelor's, or master's degree levels.
 Some healthcare administrators advance to higher-level positions and/or become healthcare managers, but here are some of the key differences between these careers.

 Work locations will vary by specialization, work experience and demand.
 Many healthcare workers will work in hospitals, clinics and doctors’ offices.
 Professionals like surgical technologists will often work in hospitals, but they also sometimes work in dental offices.
 PTAs typically work in clinics, but sometimes they are required to work in nursing homes or even travel to patients’ homes.
 If you know you’d like to work in a specific environment, be sure to do plenty of research to see what opportunities are available before beginning a degree program.